nibbstack/erc721/style-guide.md

 For every function declarations, it is recommended to drop each argument onto it's own line at the same indentation level as the function body.
-The closing parenthesis and opening bracket should be placed on their own line as well at the same indentation level as the function declaration.
+The closing parenthesis and opening bracket must be placed on their own line as well at the same indentation level as the function declaration.

 Yes